Canva · Canva Terms of Use · View original document ↗

 Within 30 days

-Send written notice to Canva's designated address within 30 days of first accepting the Terms of Use, stating your name, account email, and your intent to opt out of the arbitration agreement.
-Retain a copy of your correspondence.
+Send written notice to Canva within 30 days of creating your account or receiving notice of a material change to the arbitration provision.
+The notice must state your intent to opt out of the mandatory arbitration agreement.
+Retain a copy of your written notice for your records.

 How other platforms handle this